ibotty/karver/README.md

 # How to Contribute

-Since karver is in early development, there is still work needed to be done.
+Since stencil is in early development, there is still work needed to be done.
 Whenever there is something that needs work on, it will typically be in [issues][2].
-If there isn't issues open, try working on a feature that is in jinja, or an other template engines, that you want to see in karver.
+If there isn't issues open, try working on a feature that is in jinja, or an other template engines, that you want to see in stencil.

-And before you start hacking on karver, here a same guide to go from add code to the project and getting it into the main repo.
+And before you start hacking on stencil, here a same guide to go from add code to the project and getting it into the main repo.

 ### Never use the `master` branch while developing a feature.